ferranbt/fastssz/README.md

 FastSSZ generates code that references the specified variable for size constraints and comparisons, but does not generate the variable itself.
 You must provide a uint64 variable with the specified name in the destination package.

 This feature has been tested on the [Ethereum eth2.0 specs](https://github.com/ferranbt/fastssz/blob/main/spectests/structs.go) and all types from there are supported.
 However, some edge cases might not be fully ready yet - please open an issue if you encounter any problems.

+Using these variables does not add any performance overhead to the generated SSZ operations.RetryClaude can make mistakes.
+Please double-check responses.